Southern Downs Regional Council area

 |Southern Downs Regional Council area - All industries||2016||2011||Change|

-Analysis of the qualifications of the in Southern Downs Regional Council area in 2016 compared to Queensland shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the in the Southern Downs Regional Council area in 2016 compared to Queensland shows that there was a higher proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-The major differences between the qualifications held by the workforce in Southern Downs Regional Council area and Queensland were:
+The major differences between the qualifications held by the workforce of the Southern Downs Regional Council area and Queensland were:

-- A smaller percentage of local workers with Bachelor or Higher degrees (14.8% compared to 25.1%)
+- A smaller percentage of local workers with Advanced Diploma or Diploma (8.7% compared to 10.9%)

-- Bachelor or Higher degrees (+189 local workers)
+- Bachelor or Higher degree (+189 local workers)

-- Advanced Diploma or Diplomas (+144 local workers)
+- Advanced Diploma or Diploma (+144 local workers)